bytebase/bytebase.com-old/content/docs/en/change-database/online-schema-migration-for-mysql.md

 ![The issue detail page where gh-ost sync task is waiting approval.](/static/docs/gh-ost-step-2-1.webp)

 Make sure that the gh-ost sync task check is passing.
-Then click “Approve” to run the sync task
+Then click “Approve” to run the sync task.

 ![The task check result of gh-ost sync task, and gh-ost dry run passed](/static/docs/gh-ost-step-2-2.webp)